sbcshop/PiSquare/Run raspberry HAT's on PiSquare/Zero Barcode HAT/README.md

-# Run Raspberry pi HAT's on PiSquare
+# Run Raspberry Zero Barcode HAT's on PiSquare

 ## Uploading the ST7789 Python Firmware (we already mention in this repository)
  * The firmware includes frozen python font files and pre-compiled objects with the st7789 C driver for a variety of devices.